 When operating in Classic Plus Mode, the module reads setup information that the PLC has stored in the WY word corresponding to each channel.
+Remember when Bit Picking the Left most Bit is the Least Significant Bit and the Right Bit is the Most Significant Bit.
+The word is mapped differently than the way a numeric value is reported.
+See your Programming Reference Manual for more info.

-WYn Bit 1 Bit 2 Bit 3 Bit 4 Bits 5-16 Function 0 = Voltage 1 = Current 0 = normal 1 = Offset Enabled 0 = Unipolar 1 = Bipolar 0 = 5V Range 1 = 10V Range unused
+WYn Bit 1 LSB Bit 2 Bit 3 Bit 4 Bits 5-16 Function 0 = Voltage 1 = Current 0 = normal 1 = Offset Enabled 0 = Unipolar 1 = Bipolar 0 = 5V Range 1 = 10V Range unused